-Behaviours and Strategies Prompts Observations relates information from a wide range of books Tell me about the book you are reading Can you tell me more about?
-Which was the part you found the most interesting?
-Good, you told me some interesting events from that story (reinforcement) uses a variety of ideas from texts for oral contributions and for written work Where did you discover those ideas?
+Behaviours and Strategies Prompts Observations relates information from an increasing variety of books Tell me about the book you are reading Can you tell me more about Which was the part you found the most interesting?
+Good, you told me some interesting events from that story (reinforcement) uses ideas from texts for oral contributions and increasingly for research in writing Where did you discover those ideas?
 Which book helped you to find out the most about?
 Can you talk to your group about what you found out about from that book?
-Are there some ideas in this book that you can use for your report? uses a wide variety of pictures, labels, charts, maps, and diagrams to support textual meaning Can you read the labels to find out more about?
+Are there some ideas in this book that you can use for your report? uses pictures, labels, charts, and diagrams to support textual meaning Can you read the labels to find out more about?
 Did that diagram give you some new information about?
-How did the chart help you to understand? provides thorough and organized retellings of stories and information from texts Can you tell me more?
+How did the chart help you to understand? provides more complete retellings of stories and information from texts; may need prompts occasionally Can you tell me more?
 What happened next?
 How did it finish?
 Did the book give more details about?
-You told me all the main points about (reinforcement) reflects on content, and provides opinions that are supported with evidence from the text or other sources What do you think it means?
+You told me all the main points about (reinforcement) reflects on content, expresses opinions, and uses personal connections and some ideas from the text to support opinions What do you think it means?
 What's your opinion?
 What should they do?
 Have you experienced (heard about/read about/seen) something like this?
 Why do you think that?
 What does it say about in the book?
 That's an interesting opinion (reinforcement).
 How did the book help you to make that opinion?